asecurityteam/vpcflow-diffd/README.md

 built-in Grapher can be configured by configuring `GRAPHER_ENDPOINT` to point to a running intance of [vpcflow-grapherd](https://bitbucket.org/atlassian/vpcflow-grapherd/src).
-It will create the digest and poll the grapher on an interval specified by `GRAPHER_POLLING_INTERVAL`, and will continue to poll until `GRAPHER_POLLING_TIMEOUT` is reached.
+It will create two graphs and poll the grapher on an interval specified by `GRAPHER_POLLING_INTERVAL`, and will continue to poll until `GRAPHER_POLLING_TIMEOUT` is reached.